 The resurrection of classic wet shaving has brought a new light to Bay Rum.
 Today there are dozens of Bay Rum scented aftershaves, soaps and other cosmetic products.

-But St. Johns Bay Rum is probably the most well-established bay rum product still in production–now the classic by which others are measured (at least scent-wise).
+But St. Johns Bay Rum is probably the most well-established and possibly best bay rum aftershave product still in production–now a classic by which others are measured (at least scent-wise).
 While it’s “golden age” of popularity was probably the late ‘50’s to the early ‘60’s, the St. John’s cologne is (relatively) expensive but “the real deal.”

 If you ever find yourself in St. Thomas in the Virgin Islands you can visit their office and warehouse.

-Pinaud Clubman Bay Rum, another well-known, popular product, is surprisingly close to St. John’s in scent but its made with more synthetic, lower-cost ingredients.
+Pinaud Clubman Bay Rum, another well-known, popular bay rum aftershave product, is surprisingly close to St. John’s in scent but it’s made with more synthetic, lower-cost ingredients.
 The scent does not last nearly as long as St. John’s…but it’s also a fraction of the price.

 Variations On The Traditional Bay Rum Scent